zsoltfrks/multimodal-story-generator/README.md

 # Multimodal Story Generator

-This project is an AI-based application that generates short stories for children from images, translates them into Hungarian, and reads aloud the English version.
+This project is an AI-based application that generates short stories for children from images, translates them into Hungarian, and reads aloud the English version since the Hungarian TTS is a bit rough.

 ## Features and How it Works